 Davidson Community Foundation Elects New Board Advisor

-The Davidson Community Foundation has elected Faye Bowman to its Board of Advisors.
+The Davidson Community Foundation has elected James Waddey to its Board of Advisors.

 Davidson Community Foundation was established by residents in 2020 to bolster nonprofit organizations serving the community.
 By working with local leaders and donors, its goal is to build and distribute funding to address Davidson’s most pressing needs.
 This citizen-driven initiative is designed to expand local philanthropy and direct it to where it’s most needed.

-“Our focus on affordable housing and essential home repairs rose through a series of surveys and listening sessions,” says Dave Cable, president of the Davidson Community Foundation’s advisory board.
-“Keeping homeowners safe, secure and healthy – and preserving Davidson’s vibrant historic communities – emerged as a priority that we are eager to address.”
+“Keeping homeowners safe, secure and healthy – and preserving Davidson’s vibrant historic communities – emerged as a priority that we are eager to address,” says Dave Cable, president of the Davidson Community Foundation’s advisory board.

 About The Davidson Community Foundation